 There is no joy in holding back at the expense of being happy, passionate, and in love.
 The secret is that you must love in order to feel in love.
 If you don’t give yourself to a relationship, you won’t feel very much.
 You will neglect yourself of the emotion that many artists and scientists claim to be the elixir of life itself.

-Here’s the paradox.
+Here’s the risky paradox of love.
 When we are unwilling to be vulnerable, we lose the courage to embrace the joy of love.

 What you give in your relationship defines how passionate and fulfilling it feels.
 Being vulnerable about your heart and opening it up to your partner is the glue that binds the passion of our intimate relationships together.